Guide to Revenue-Based Business Loans

 With revenue-based business loans, the lender determines how much you can borrow based on your sales, as well as the payment frequency that would work best with your business.
 You may pay weekly or monthly depending on what the lender thinks you can handle.

 Unlike other types of small business loans, revenue-based funding does not involve interest payments.
-Instead, the repayments are calculated using a particular multiple that results in returns that are higher than the initial investment.
-Typically, these loans come with a repayment amount of 1.5 to 2.5 times the principal loan.
+Instead, the repayments are calculated using a particular multiplier that results in repayments that total higher than the initial investment.
+Typically, these loans come with a repayment amount of 1.1 to 2.5 times the principal loan.

 Revenue-based loans are not bound by the same regulations as bank loans.
-As a result, approvals and funding can be obtained in a relatively short period — generally much shorter than the months it may take a bank to reach a decision.
+As a result, approvals and funding can be obtained in a relatively short period — generally much shorter than the weeks or months it may take a bank to reach a decision on a traditional loan.

-Once you agree to the loan terms, the lender will provide you with a lump sum of capital, and soon after will begin deducting a percentage of your revenue.
-The percentage that is deducted in each payment period is known as the capture rate.
-It typically falls somewhere between 2% and 8% of your monthly revenue.
+Once you agree to the loan terms, the lender will provide you with a lump sum of capital and soon after will begin deducting a percentage of your revenue.
+The percentage that is deducted in each payment period is known as the capture rate or the performance rate.
+It typically falls somewhere between 2.00% and 12.00% of your monthly gross revenue.
 Using this model, you should ideally never pay more than your business can handle.

 Because your payment amount fluctuates with your total sales, payments can, theoretically, go on for a long time, potentially several years.